ikhramts/Excemplate/Readme.md

 * Add ability to handle cell references.

 **ExcelManager:**
-* Make ExcelManager into an IDisposable, and make it dispose of Excel when the process is killed.
+* Make ExcelManager into an IDisposable, and make it dispose of Excel when the process crashes.
 * Rename ExcelManager.Stop() to ExcelManager.Close();